top of page

 On the other side of the debate, Saudi Arabia, supported by Russia, Iran, and others, argued that the real problem lies not with plastics themselves but instead with the pollution they create.
 Saudi delegate Abdulrahman Al Gwaiz articulated their stance: "If you address plastic pollution, there should be no issue with producing plastics because the problem is the pollution, not the plastics themselves."

-Eirik Lindebjerg of WWF echoed this call for innovation, emphasizing the need to circumvent the "small minority of states" that have effectively held the negotiation process hostage, calling for a bold and imaginative approach to address the urgent issue of plastic pollution on a global scale.
+Eirik Lindebjerg of WWF echoed this call for innovation, emphasising the need to circumvent the "small minority of states" that have effectively held the negotiation process hostage, calling for a bold and imaginative approach to address the urgent issue of plastic pollution on a global scale.

 Comments